 Plane: Three major airports link Washington, D.C., with the rest of the country.
-Ronald Reagan Washington National Airport, Washington-Dulles International Airport and Baltimore/Washington International Thurgood Marshall Airport all have limousine, cab or metro services available that connect with the National Mall.
+Ronald Reagan Washington National Airport, Washington Dulles International Airport and Baltimore/Washington International Thurgood Marshall Airport all have limousine, cab or metro services available that connect with the National Mall.

-Car: The National Mall can be accessed from Interstates 66 and 395 from the south.
-Interstate 495, New York Avenue, Rock Creek Parkway, George Washington Memorial Parkway and the Cabin John Parkway provide access from the north.
+Car: The National Mall can be accessed from Interstate 395 and George Washington Memorial Parkway from the south.
+New York Avenue, Rock Creek Parkway, and the Cabin John Parkway provide access from the north.
 Interstate 66 and Routes 50 and 29 provide access from the west.
 Routes 50, 1 and 4 provide access from the east.

-Parking: There is limited accessible parking at all memorials; parking is extremely scarce in Washington, D.C.
-By June 12, new parking meters should be around the National Mall.
-Cost: \$2 per hour, 7 a.m. to 8 p.m. daily, including weekends and holidays.
+Parking: There is limited accesible parking at all memorials; parking is extremely scarce in Washington, D.C.
+Parking meters around the National Mall cost \$2 per hour (for a maximum of three hours), 7 a.m. to 8 p.m. daily, including weekends and holidays.
 Stations will accept credit and debit cards.
-Payment can also be made via the Parkmobile app or website.
+Payment can also be made via the Parkmobile app or website, parkmobile.io.

-Meters: Constitution Avenue NW between 15th and 22nd streets NW, Independence Avenue SW between 15th Street and Maine Avenue, Jefferson Drive SW, Madison Drive NW, Ohio Drive SW between 23rd Street SW and Inlet Bridge, Parkway Drive NW and West Basin Drive SW.
+Meters: Constitution Avenue NW between 15th and 22nd streets NW, Jefferson Drive SW, Madison Drive NW, Ohio Drive SW between 23rd Street SW and Inlet Bridge, Parkway Drive NW and West Basin Drive SW.
 Lots: the Tidal Basin (off of Maine Avenue SW); on Buckeye Drive SW (next to tennis courts in East Potomac Park); and Lots A, B and C on Ohio Drive SW in East Potomac Park.